MateuszBrankiewicz/MediPath/backend/endpoints.md

 - 403 - Schedule id does not exist or user does not have access to it
 - 400 - schedule is already booked
 - 200 - success

+### /institution/{institutionid}
+#### Method: PUT

+#### Path Variables:
+- institutionid - object id of the institution

+#### Returns:
+- 401 - User is not logged in
+- 403 - Institution does not exist or user is not administrator of institution
+- 400 - missing fields in request body
+- 410 - Institution with the same name and similar address exists
+- 200 - success

+### /institution/{institutionid}/employee/{userid}
+#### Method: DELETE

+#### Path variables:
+- institutionid - institution's object id
+- userid - employee's user id

+#### Returns:
+- 401 - User is not logged in
+- 403 - Institution does not exist, user is not administrator of institution, employee does not exist or employee is not in institution
+- 400 - User is trying to delete himself from employee list
+- 200 - success

+### /institution/{institutionid}/employee/
+#### Method: PUT

+#### Path variables:
+- institutionid - institution's object id

+#### Body:
+- userID - id of the user to edit
+- roleCode - code of the role to give to the user within the institution
+- specialisations - specialisations to give to the doctor within institution

+#### Returns:
+- 401 - User is not logged in
+- 403 - Institution does not exist, user is not administrator of institution, employee does not exist or employee is not in institution
+- 400 - User is trying to remove his administrator privileges
+- 200 - success

+### /institution/{institutionid}/doctors/
+#### Method: GET

+#### Path variables:
+- institutionid - institution's object id

+#### Returns:
+- 400 - invalid institution id
+- 200 - success, returns doctors and schedules